shovin12leo/Hospital-Management-System-HMS/README.md

 ## 📌 Project Overview

-The **Hospital Management System (HMS)** is a full-stack web application built using **Node.js, Angular 15, and MongoDB**.
+The **Hospital Management System (HMS)** is a full-stack web application built using **Node.js,  and MongoDB**.
 It provides a streamlined system for managing hospital operations, including **patient records, doctor management, appointments, and billing**.

 ## 🚀 Tech Stack